warnio/OoGebra-Core/README.md

-# Oogebra-Core
+# OoGebra-Core

-The core for creating Oogebra modules.
+The core for creating modules with the OoGebra framework.

 ## Install